philferriere/dlwin/README_Jan2017.md

-GPU-accelerated Theano or Tensorflow with Keras on Windows 10 native
+GPU-accelerated Theano & Keras on Windows 10 native
 ===================================================

+**>> LAST UPDATED JANUARY, 2017 <<**

-There are certainly a lot of guides to assist you build great deep learning (DL) setups on Linux or Mac OS, but few care about building an efficient Windows 10-**native** setup.
+There are certainly a lot of guides to assist you build great deep learning (DL) setups on Linux or Mac OS (including with Tensorflow which, unfortunately, as of this posting, cannot be easily installed on Windows), but few care about building an efficient Windows 10-**native** setup.
 Most focus on running an Ubuntu VM hosted on Windows or using Docker, unnecessary - and ultimately sub-optimal - steps.

-We also found enough misguiding/deprecated information out there to make it worthwhile putting together a step-by-step guide for the latest stable versions of Tensorflow and Keras.
+We also found enough misguiding/deprecated information out there to make it worthwhile putting together a step-by-step guide for the latest stable versions of Theano and Keras.
 Used together, they make for one of the simplest and fastest DL configurations to work natively on Windows.

 If you **must** run your DL setup on Windows 10, then the information contained here may be useful to you.

-This tutorial is an extension of [Phil Ferrier's step-by-step guide for Theano and Keras on Windows 10 native](https://github.com/philferriere/dlwin).

 # Dependencies
 Here's a summary list of the tools and libraries we use for deep learning on Windows 10 (Version 1607 OS Build 14393.222):

 1. Visual Studio 2015 Community Edition Update 3 w.
 Windows Kit 10.0.10240.0
    - Used for its C/C++ compiler (not its IDE) and SDK
 2. Anaconda (64-bit) w.
-Python 3.5 (Anaconda3-4.2.0)
+Python 2.7 (Anaconda2-4.2.0) or Python 3.5 (Anaconda3-4.2.0)
    - A Python distro that gives us NumPy, SciPy, and other scientific libraries
-3. CUDA 8.0.61 (64-bit)
+3. CUDA 8.0.44 (64-bit)
    - Used for its GPU math libraries, card driver, and CUDA compiler
-4. cuDNN v5.1 (August 10, 2016) for CUDA 8.0 (Conditional)
-   - Used to run vastly faster convolution neural networks
-5. MinGW-w64 (5.4.0)
+4. MinGW-w64 (5.4.0)
    - Used for its Unix-like compiler and build tools (g++/gcc, make...) for Windows
-6. Theano 0.8.2
+5. Theano 0.8.2
    - Used to evaluate mathematical expressions on multi-dimensional arrays
-7. Tensorflow 1.1.0
-   - Used to evaluate mathematical expressions on multi-dimensional arrays
-8. Keras 2.0.4
+6. Keras 1.1.0
-   - Used for deep learning on top of Tensorflow
+   - Used for deep learning on top of Theano
+7. OpenBLAS 0.2.14 (Optional)
+   - Used for its CPU-optimized implementation of many linear algebra operations
+8. cuDNN v5.1 (August 10, 2016) for CUDA 8.0 (Conditional)
+   - Used to run vastly faster convolution neural networks

+For an older setup using VS2013 and CUDA 7.5, please refer to [README-2016-07.md](README-2016-07.md) (July, 2016 setup)

 # Hardware

-1. Custom PC, 16GB RAM
+1. Dell Precision T7900, 64GB RAM
-   - Intel i7 4771 @ 3.5 GHz (1 processor, 4 cores total, 8 logical processors)
+   - Intel Xeon E5-2630 v4 @ 2.20 GHz (1 processor, 10 cores total, 20 logical processors)
-2. NVIDIA GeForce GTX 1080 Ti, 11GB RAM
+2. NVIDIA GeForce Titan X, 12GB RAM
-   - Driver version: 382.05 / Win 10 x64
+   - Driver version: 372.90 / Win 10 64

 # Installation steps

-We like to keep our toolkits and libraries in a single root folder boringly called `C:\Programming`, so whenever you see a Windows path that starts with `C:\Programming` below, make sure to replace it with whatever you decide your own toolkit drive and folder ought to be.
+We like to keep our toolkits and libraries in a single root folder boringly called `c:\toolkits`, so whenever you see a Windows path that starts with `c:\toolkits` below, make sure to replace it with whatever you decide your own toolkit drive and folder ought to be.

 ## Visual Studio 2015 Community Edition Update 3 w.
 Windows Kit 10.0.10240.0